kabirseth4/deck-of-fire-server/README.md

 ## Next Steps

 - Implement authorisation.
-- Add edit and delete enpoints for decks, rules, and deck rules.
+- Add edit and delete enpoints for decks, cards, and deck cards.
 - Add better seed data and default deck for new users.